trinitylake-io/trinitylake/docs/format/overview.md

 implemented using a [B-epsilon tree](tree/b-epsilon-tree.md).

 - The keys of this map are IDs of objects in a LakeHouse
-- The values of this map are location pointers to the definitions of the objects
+- The values of this map are location pointers to the **Object Definitions**

 We denote such tree as the **TrinityLake Tree**, and denote a LakeHouse implemented using the TrinityLake format as a **Trinity LakeHouse**.